corcra/leekspeak/README.md

 Pretty good word representations have already been obtained for English (although better ones presumably exist :)).
 I can repeat this for any language where I can obtain a large corpus.
 I'll just start with English since it's at hand.

+---

 ### Implementation

 Getting the map is my primary concern.
 Given that, translating back and forth is extremely trivial.

 To be genuinely useful one probably needs a browser extension to do this automatically (although always with the option to view either version, for maximum safety!), but I don't know how to do that and am not sure that writing extensions for the Tor Browser is a good idea.

+---

+### Problems

+##### Won't attackers just go for the language representation, then?
+Potentially, but this will force a large distance in base32-space, which the user will hopefully identify.
+Can't win them all (probably).

+##### Appending an 'on' to get to a 18-character name is idiotic/something about entropy
+Maybe, yeah.
+I just thought of this.

+##### ???
+I'm not a cryptographer.

+---

+### Gif of a frog
 ![not a fix won't bug](https://dl.dropboxusercontent.com/u/1333033/dealwithit.gif)